hackclub/sprig/docs/docs/intro.md

 ## Getting Your Sprig

 After you've made your game, you can request a Sprig!
 Instructions on how to do this are [here](https://sprig.hackclub.com/get).
+You can only get a Sprig if you are a high schooler or younger.

 ## Playing your game on your Sprig